Eneco turned to us in search of an automated, self-serve solution, capable of handling thousands of customer enquiries and transactions.

 “It is not a project.
 For us, it is definitely not a project.
 It is a new way of dealing with digital customer contact” adds Ruud.
 “The reason our last attempt failed was because we treated it as a project.
 We set up a project, we put some effort in it, and said to ourselves it will work.
 This is all about maintenance.
 This is all about knowledge.
 And it’s about the long run.
 It’s not something you deal with in 2 months.
 We’re building new fundamentals for digital customer contact in the chat and voice bot era.
 A very important ingredient in our service strategy.”

-According to Ruud, collaboration between the digital team and customer care team is key.
+According to Ruud, a collaboration between the digital team and the customer care team is key.
 “It should be the customer care team who set up and maintain the content in the bot.
 They’re the experts in customer language and know how to phrase things properly.
 At Eneco, we started by setting up the chatbot our way (the digital way) and once the customer care team got involved, they told us that we had to rephrase everything.”

 With various dashboards available in Conversational AI Cloud containing data in (near) real-time, learning starts almost immediately after launch.
 Ruud leaves a final remark - “Just start.
 You learn from day one.
 What you see when you log in to Conversational AI Cloud is what customers are asking.
 The benefit from that is huge.
 We use the chatbot data & feedback to improve our chatbot, but we also use it to actively improve our website content.”